ElForko/FF4_No_Leveling/readme.txt

   Still needs to be done before 1.0 released:

 Enemies in Land of Summons and Sylph Cave to be scaled and tweaked so that they're harder, so that Summons, Sylpth, and Lunar Core feel like the final three dungeons.
-Boss enemies to be added to all three, dropping weapons and skills that are effective on the weaknesses of other bosses, so the end-feels a bit like tackling the robot masters in a classic Mega Man
+Boss enemies to be added to all three, dropping weapons and skills that are effective on the weaknesses of other bosses, so the end-game feels a bit like tackling the robot masters in a classic Mega Man

 Still want to add a lot more weapons and rings, and have some enemies drop rare items (though not with obscenely rare drop rates; like a 1/16 chance at worst)